-The Middle School embraced the new 6th through 12th grade common schedule because it reflects best practices in middle years education.
+The Middle School embraces the 6th through 12th grade common schedule because it reflects best practices in middle years education.
 Creating blocks of time for experiential education creates room for learning opportunities that we believe are essential during adolescence.
 These include designated times to get to know our students well, periods dedicated to practicing lifelong skills such as sustained reading, and time for life skills lessons that lay the foundation for a healthy and well-informed lifestyle.

-The Middle School year has been divided into three trimesters to accommodate rotations for our new programs.
+The Middle School year has been divided into three trimesters to accommodate rotations for our programs.
 The first trimester is September through December, second trimester January through spring break, and the last semester April through June.
 During each of these trimesters, students will rotate through various activities in the morning flex time and afternoon co-curricular time.

 Morning Flex Time